openframeworks/ofBook/chapters/math/chapter.md

 But, in matrixland we're not talking about things we counted - instead, we're talking about operations, and here's the deal:

-> Operations (like Rotation, Translation and Scaling) are generally not commutative.
+> Operations (like Rotation, Translation and Scaling) may describe different outcomes if applied at different orders.

 There's a difference between scaling a square by x and then rotating it by 90 degrees and doing it the other way around: